uiceds/project-triples/manuscript.md

   - Contents:
     The columns of the dataset cover parameters typically used to forecast flood situations, and the dataset serves as a basis for training machine learning models in flood prediction.
     More specifically, the dataset includes the following columns:
-    1) Rainfall (mm): Represents the amount of rainfall in millimeters.
+    1) Monthly Rainfall (mm): Represents the amount of rainfall in millimeters.
 This is a key factor in flood prediction models.
-    2) Temperature (°C): Indicates the temperature in degrees Celsius.
-    3) Humidity (%): Provides the humidity level in percentage, which can influence weather conditions and potential flood situations.
+    2) Yearly Rainfall (mm): Represents the total amount of rainfall in a year in millimeters, ie, a summation of all monthly rainfall.
-    4) Flood (0/1): A binary indicator where '0' signifies no flood, and '1' indicates a flood event.
+    3) Flood (0/1): A binary indicator where '0' signifies no flood, and '1' indicates a flood event.

 ## Proposal
 Our team plans to use the Kaggle flood prediction dataset to develop a machine learning model in Julia that predicts the likelihood of floods in Kerala, India.
-We will analyze the historical monthly rainfall, temperature, and humidity data in the dataset to identify patterns correlated with flood occurrences.
+We will analyze the historical monthly rainfall, total annual rainfall, and ocurrance of flooding (boolean yes/no) data in the dataset to identify patterns correlated with flood occurrences.
 By applying regression techniques, we aim to create a model that estimates flood probabilities accurately, providing a valuable tool for disaster management authorities and local communities.

 The motivation behind this project stems from the increasing frequency of floods due to climate change, particularly in Kerala.